Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In the past 10 games, the Stars have scored 1.1 more goals per game than their season average.
+- During the past 10 games, the Stars have scored 1.1 more goals per game than their season average.

 - The team's goal differential is fourth-best in the league at +66.